NII-cloud-operation/CoursewareHub-LC_platform/README.md

 node_list="node1 node2 node3"
 ```

-Each ``jhvmdir*/datadir.conf`` file will contain information for one
+Each ``jhvmdir*/datadir.conf`` file should be edited to contain
-instance.
-(In this example, there are 5, i.e. three docker swarm
+information for one instance.
+(In this example, there are 5,
-instances plus a hub instance, plus an instance for ansible.)
+i.e. three docker swarm instances plus a hub instance, plus an
+instance for ansible.)

 The ``publicip`` variable value should be replaced by an IP address
 that can be used to ssh from the machine hosting the build directory